-Since 7 January 2019, Servair has been a 50.01% subsidiary of gategroup, a company headquartered in Zurich, Switzerland. gategroup consolidates the financial accounts of Servair and its subsidiaries in gategroup's Financial Report, but has no report consolidating CSR information.
-Servair is no longer required to disclose consolidated accounts from a CSR perspective, but has voluntarily chosen to disclose on the scope of the group.
+Since 31 May 2021, Servair has been a 65% subsidiary of gategroup, a company headquartered in Zurich, Switzerland. gategroup consolidates the financial accounts of Servair and its subsidiaries in its financial report but has no report consolidating the CSR information.
+Servair is no longer required to publish consolidated accounts from a CSR perspective.